 When you walk into a brick-and-mortar store, you expect to find a person there to greet you.
 Likewise, when you surf a website, you assume there’s a person behind that website to help you if you need it.
-However, during my time working in web development, I came across many “vending machine websites”—websites without any information about who owned them, sometimes not even a way to contact someone.
+However, during my time working in web development, I’ve come across many “vending machine websites”—websites without any information about who owned them, sometimes not even a way to contact someone.
 Instead, the sites were all about prices and transactions.

 Maybe you’ve heard these axioms before; ‘people do business with people, not companies,’ or ‘people do business with people they like, know, and trust,’ and while they’ve become clichéd, they’re no less true.